Genius (2018 Hindi film): Plot

-On the other hand, senior members of RAW, impressed by Vasu's intelligence, try to convince him to join RAW.
+On the other hand, senior members of RAW, impressed by Vasudev's intelligence, try to convince him to join RAW.
 After learning that his parents were killed in communal riots planned by ISI of Pakistan, Vasu finally decides to join RAW to take revenge against ISI.
-The film returns to the present, where Vasu, who is labelled incompetent by RAW, uses a walking stick and suffers from acute tinnitus and several injuries since his failed mission.
+The film returns to the present, where Vasudev, who is labelled incompetent by RAW, uses a walking stick and suffers from acute tinnitus and several injuries since his failed mission.

 Nandini had taken a break from her job to return to India and take care of Vasu.
-She takes Vasu to her house in Puducherry, where her mother is pleasantly surprised to see Nandini (who had never valued personal relationships before her career) make huge sacrifices for Vasu's welfare.
-Vasu and Nandini spend some romantic moments, but their happiness is short lived as Vasu starts having hallucinations about his failed mission.
+She takes Vasudev to her house in Puducherry, where her mother is pleasantly surprised to see Nandini (who had never valued personal relationships before her career) make huge sacrifices for Vasudev's welfare.
+Vasudev and Nandini spend some romantic moments, but their happiness is short lived as Vasudev starts having hallucinations about his failed mission.

-A confused Nandini tries to take Vasu to the US for treatment.
-Vasu refuses and narrates the tragic story of his failed mission to Nandini, after which he leaves to track MRS, the mastermind of ISI in India and the prime target of his failed mission.
-Soon after, it is shown that all the hallucinations were just a drama set up by Vasu to track his enemies.
+A confused Nandini tries to take Vasudev to the US for treatment.
+Vasudev refuses and narrates the tragic story of his failed mission to Nandini, after which he leaves to track MRS, the mastermind of ISI in India and the prime target of his failed mission.
+Soon after, it is shown that all the hallucinations were just a drama set up by Vasudev to track his enemies.
 He, one by one, kills everyone who had helped MRS. On the other hand, MRS senses Vasudev's return and plans to kill him in a masquerade party.
-In the masquerade party, Vasu saves himself but gets injured once again.
-Seeing Vasu's miserable condition, Nandini breaks down.
+In the masquerade party, Vasudev saves himself but gets injured once again.
+Seeing Vasudev's miserable condition, Nandini breaks down.
 MRS, who was secretly observing them, takes advantage of this and kidnaps Nandini.
 Soon after, the senior members of RAW acknowledge his competence.
-With the help of RAW, Vasu finds Nandini, saves Mathura from a huge blast and finally kills MRS by drowning him in the river.
+With the help of RAW, Vasudev finds Nandini, saves Mathura from a huge blast and finally kills MRS by drowning him in the river.
 All members of RAW praise him.
 The film ends with him sharing a big hug with Nandini.